Making the offer

 After deciding on the appropriate person, make an offer.
 Remember: do not make an offer of employment during the interview.

-A written offer may be preceded by a phone call to ascertain whether the candidate is going to consider the position if it is offered.
+Preceded a written off with a phone call to ascertain whether the candidate is going to consider the position if it is offered.
 This can save time by not waiting for the post and the applicant to reply.

 Make the right choice for your farm